 The Company has an 85% interest in Hard Creek, which itself has a 100% interest in the Turnagain Nickel-Cobalt Project located in the Liard Mining Division in northern British Columbia, approximately 65 km east of Dease Lake.
-The Turnagain Nickel-Cobalt Project currently has 76 mineral claims with a total area of approximately 44,554 ha.
+The Turnagain Nickel-Cobalt Project currently has 75 mineral claims with a total area of approximately 44,045 ha.
 Seventy-one of these claims form the core block of contiguous claims totaling approximately 38,680 ha and have expiry dates ranging from August to December 2033.
 The Company recently staked an additional four claims totaling approximately 5,365 ha contiguous with the core block with expiry date November 2025.
-The Project currently also includes one non-contiguous claims totaling approximately 1,168 ha with expiry date January 2025.
 These claims may be extended with future work credits and/or cash in lieu of work or allowed to lapse depending on strategic objectives.